ccstar210/Instrument-Classification/README.md

 Timbre distinguishes the type of instrument even when the same pitch is played due to each instrument's unique frequency characteristics.
 The instruments tested were cello, church organ, clarinet, flute, guitar, harp, marimba, pinao, violin, and synthetic effects (PerlDrop and SynLead3).

 ## Dataset
-An electronic keyboard that emulated various instruments was used to record music samples from various genres.
+An electronic keyboard that emulated various instruments was used to record music samples from various genres.\
+See the Recordings folder for the recordings in .wav files.

 ## Data Preprocessing
 ### Data cleaning
 The recordings were converted from stereo to mono and resampled to 16kHz to reduce file size.
 Silent beginning and ending periods of each sample were removed.
-Each sample was split into 2 second blocks with a 1 second step size between the blocks.
+Each sample was split into 2 second blocks with a 1 second step size between the blocks.\
+See the samples folder created from the create_samples.py file\
+To make reading the data in easier, data.csv was created from create_data_file.py

 ### Feature Extraction
 Mel-frequency cepstral coefficients (MFCCs) were used as the features.
+They are commonly used in speech recognition and for processing music.\
+See feature_extraction.py

 ## Machine Learning Methods
-The following 6 machine learning algorithms were selected:
+The following 11 machine learning algorithms were selected:
+ * Ridge classification
+ * Logistic regression
+ * Linear discriminant analysis
+ * Gaussian naive bayes
- * Support vector machines
+ * Support vector machine
  * Multi-layer perceptron
  * Decision trees
  * k-nearest neighbors
  * Random forest
  * Gradient boosting
+ * AdaBoost
+ See learning.py for training the models

 ## Evaluation
-Evalution metrics used were cross-validation accuracy, test accuracy, precision, recall, F-score, ROC curves, AUC, learning curves, confusion matrices.
+Evalution metrics used were:
+ * Test accuracy
+ * Precision
+ * Recall
+ * F-score
+ * Learning curves
+ * Confusion matrices
+ * ROC curves/ AUC
+ See learning.py for test accuracies, precision, recall, and F-score.\
+ See images folder for learning curves, confusion matrices, and ROC curves/AUC\
+ The top performing models were support vector machine

 ## Sources
 Feature extraction based on: